 Your daughter should also keep an eye out for current geographical issues in the media and try to apply them in lessons.

-Students also have access to a plethora of lessons and revision materials which are available on their dedicated Google Classroom.
+Students also have access to a plethora of lessons and revision materials which are available on their dedicated Google Classroom – this is especially useful to catch up on any missed work.

 Enrichment opportunities